-My PhD focused on how people use computational notebooks and electronic medical records to document and communicate work involving large amounts of data.
-I also have prior experience visualizing medical equipment inventories and testing online shopping interfaces
+I currently study how clinicans use electronic health records to read and write clinical notes.
+My PhD focused on how people use computational notebooks and electronic health records to document and communicate work involving large amounts of data.

 University of California, San Diego